 It is important to be clear on the difference between object types and instances: they will be referred to as different things throughout the manual.
 For more information, see the manual entries for Plugins, Object Types and Instances.

 Object Types can also be grouped in to Families Paid plans only.

 The System object represents built-in functionality in Construct 3.
 It is the only object an empty project contains.
 It cannot be added again or removed from a project.
 There are no instances of the System object: it is simply always present and provides access to the built-in aspects of Construct 3's engine.
 Its conditions, actions and expressions are documented in the System reference.
 Note the System object does not appear in the Project Bar, but it is still an important part of the project.

 These are audio files used for sound effects and music in the game.
 Sounds should be used for short-duration sound effects that are played when events like collisions and explosions happen.
 Music should be used for the longer musical tracks.
 It is important to organise audio files appropriately, because Sounds are loaded completely before playing, but Music is streamed.
 This means if a Music track is accidentally put in the Sounds folder, it would have to completely loaded before it started playing.
 However, audio in the Music folder can start playing immediately since it is streamed.
 For more information see Sounds & Music.

 Additional files can be imported to or created in the project.
 These can then be loaded and used in your project.
+This also covers using a variety of media files in your project, such as videos and web fonts.
 For more information, see Project Files.
 Construct also provides some file editors Paid plans only for conveniently editing data files.